LukeTheoJohnson/github-profile-widget/README.md

 <img src="assets/widget.svg" alt="Profile widget demo" width="100%"/>
 </a>

-This creates a profile contribution summary widget which gets refreshed daily by GitHub Actions.
+This creates a profile summary widget which gets refreshed daily by GitHub Actions.
 It is generated using real contribution data from the user.

-Private repos are not included in the widget scope. merged PR data is explicitly scoped to public repositories (`is:public`).
+Private repos do not get included. merged PR data is explicitly scoped to public repositories (`is:public`).

 ---